danie11am/danie11am.github.io/_posts/2017-01-27-lessons-learnt-on-swift-3-Migration.md

 It turns out that our main project had a specific value for the “Legacy Swift” build settings, and this blocked the same settings in the Pods project.
 Once that was removed, `pod install` gave the right code.
 The pod was CocoaLumberjacks, by the way, but I suspect it could happen to other pods as well.

-### Xcode Auto-Fix
+### Xcode migration tool

 The Xcode migration tool would fix most syntactic changes automatically.
 Remaining compile errors can also sometimes be auto-fixed by Xcode: click on the red dot on the line number, a pop-up would appear to show the error details, and if a “Fix-it …..” option is available, see if it makes sense and use it if appropriate.

-However, be cautious in using it because the suggestion is not always appropriate.
+However, be cautious when using it because the suggestion is not always appropriate.
 For example, an auto-fix/the migration tool in one case has used forced-casting to change a parameter type to `Any`, and the function signature expects `AnyObject`.
 The problem?
 It crashes on runtime without any compile time error or warning.
 The solution is to change the `AnyObject` in signature to `Any`, and no force casting is required.

-And of course, auto-fix should always be taken with a grain of salt.

 ### IBActions